Tap Your Home's Equity for Retirement Income

 There are more ways than ever to turn your equity into a source of retirement income.
-Outside of a plain-vanilla refinance, retirees can access their home equity through a cash-out refinance, a home equity line of credit or a reverse mortgage.
+Outside of a plain-vanilla mortgage refinance, retirees can access their home equity through a cash-out refinance, a home equity line of credit or a reverse mortgage.
 Or you can downsize (more on that below) and use the proceeds to beef up your nest egg.
 Read on to help determine the best option for you.

-Refinance your mortgage
+1. Refinance your mortgage

 If you’re closing in on retirement, you probably don’t want a 30-year term.
-You can save even more on interest if you shorten the life of your loan, Adam says.
+You can save even more on interest if you shorten the life of your loan, says Mari Adam, a certified financial planner for Mercer Advisors in Boca Raton, Fla.
 She advises clients to look into refinancing to a new 15-year mortgage.
 With a 15-year loan, your payments may be higher, but you’re accelerating the payoff, which means you’ll be mortgage-free quicker and save thousands on interest.

-You also want to double check how much home equity you have, as it could affect your chances of qualifying for refinancing.
+Closing costs for refinancing typically range from 3% to 6% of your new loan amount, so knowing how long it will take to recoup closing costs — and when you plan to sell your home — is essential.
+You also want to double-check how much home equity you have, as it could affect your chances of qualifying for refinancing.
 Some lenders may allow you to refinance with as little as 5% equity, but you will get a better interest rate if you have 20% or more.

 Another option for retirees who need extra income is a cash-out refinance.
 With a cash-out refi, the existing mortgage is replaced with a new, larger one that reflects the home’s current appraised value.
 Lenders will let you borrow up to 80% of your home’s value, including the new mortgage and the cash you take out.
 Interest rates on a cash-out refi are typically up to one-fourth of a percentage point higher than rates for a traditional refi.
 And even though cash up front is appealing, there are risks to this strategy, financial planners say.

-“You don’t want to pull equity out of your home to finance your lifestyle,” says Lori Atwood, a certified financial planner and founder of Atwood Financial Planning (opens in new tab).
+“You don’t want to pull equity out of your home to finance your lifestyle,” says Lori Atwood, a certified financial planner and founder of Atwood Financial Planning.
 If the mortgage payment goes up, you might have to draw more from your savings to cover your larger mortgage payment each month, which could put you back into the cycle of needing cash, she says.

-“If you run into periods when the market’s not returning what you hoped, a HELOC could tide you over so that you’re not selling your investments at a bad time,” says Gumbinger.
+“If you run into periods when the market’s not returning what you hoped, a HELOC could tide you over so that you’re not selling your investments at a bad time,” says Keith Gumbinger, vice president of financial publisher HSH.
 “It’s kind of a temporary subsidy.”
 But temporary is the key word here — eventually, you won’t be able to withdraw any more from your line of credit and will have to start paying it back.

-Take out a reverse mortgage
+3. Take out a reverse mortgage

 A reverse mortgage allows retirees 62 and older to convert home equity into a lump sum or a line of credit.
 However, instead of making monthly payments as you would with a traditional mortgage, withdrawals accumulate and interest on them accrues until the loan is due.
 And you don’t have to repay the loan as long as you live in the home.
 Typically, repayment is triggered once the last surviving owner dies or moves into an assisted living facility or some other type of housing for more than 12 months.
 The house remains in your name as long as you pay property taxes and insurance.